Lvdwardt/portfolio/README.md

    EDGE_CONFIG=your_vercel_edge_config (step 4)
    ```

-7. Start the development server with `bun dev`.
+7. Start the development server with `pnpm dev`.
 8. Open your browser and navigate to `http://localhost:3000` to see the portfolio site in action.

 ## Contribution